richardeigenmann/TagCloud/README.md

 [Javadoc](http://richardeigenmann.github.io/TagCloud/javadoc)

-To create the component, create a List of WeightedWord objects, create a TagCloud and associate the List<WeighetdWord> with the TagCloud and add the TagCloud to your Swing tree:
+To create the component, create a List of WeightedWord objects.
+Then create a TagCloud and associate the List<WeighetdWord> with the TagCloud.
+Then add the TagCloud to your Swing Container:

 ```Java
 List<WeightedWordInterface> weightedWordList = new ArrayList<>();